arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 	_TodoItems Table Data_

 	>**Note:** Mobile Services simplifies the process of storing data in a SQL Database.
-By default, you donâ€™t need to predefine the schema of tables in your database.
+By default, you don’t need to predefine the schema of tables in your database.
 Mobile Services automatically adds columns to a table based on the data you insert.
 To change this dynamic schema behavior, use the Dynamic Schema setting on the Configure tab.
 It is recommended that you disable dynamic schema support before publicly releasing your app.
 	>
 	> ![dynamic schema](Images/dynamic-schema.png?raw=true "dynamic schema")

 <a name="Ex1Task4" />
 ### Task 4 - Exploring your App Code ###

-In this task you will explore To do list application code and see how simple the Windows Azure Mobile Services Client SDK makes it to interact with Windows Azure Mobile Services.
+In this task you will explore To do list application code and see how simple the Microsoft Azure Mobile Services Client SDK makes it to interact with Microsoft Azure Mobile Services.

 1. Open **index.html** using a text editor.
 The file is located in the folder where you've extracted the application files.
 The file imports **MobileServices.Web-1.0.0.min.js** from your mobile services web page and the **app.js** file that is located in the same folder of **index.hml**